Thank You Note Etiquette–Do You Know What’s Acceptable?

 - When someone sends you a sympathy letter, mass card, or a donation in the deceased’s name

-Thank-you notes are not absolutely necessary but are a nice gesture in these situations:
+Thank-you notes are not absolutely necessary, but are a nice gesture in the following situations:

 - After a job interview

 - When a host has treated you to a dinner or cocktail party

 - Anytime you feel indebted to someone who went out of their way for you

 Thank you note etiquette dictates that should you include these components in your thank you note:

 - Address the gift giver with “Dear” rather than just starting the first sentence.

 - Express your gratitude by specifically describing the gift.
 Instead of “thank you for the picture frame,” you could write, “Thank you very much for the beautifully hand-crafted silver picture frame that will match our master bedroom decor perfectly.”
 This shows you truly remember the gift and appreciate its value.

 - Discuss briefly how the gift will be used.
 For example, “The photo album you gave us will be the perfect place to keep all our honeymoon pictures…”